Should I Get My Well Water Tested?

 Where results are at or near the guidelines, immediate health concerns are unlikely, however long term treatment should be considered to remove contaminants.

 There are many types of water treatment devices that effectively remove different contaminants.
 Your local DWO can advise on your treatment options based on specific water quality problems.
 The final selection and costs associated with either treatment devices, including maintenance and follow-up sampling, are the responsibility of the private well owner.

-Ongoing sampling after treatment will be required to ensure the water is safe to drink.
+Ongoing sampling and testing after treatment will be required to ensure the water is safe to drink.
 Even though there may be an absence of contaminants in one sample, it may not mean the water supply is safe.
-Ongoing testing is recommended to ensure that any actions taken are effective in making the water safe.

-For more information on well water, visit the BC Ministry of Environment website at www.env.gov.bc.ca/, or contact the DWO in your local Health Authority.
+For more information on well water, visit the Ministry of Environment–Water Protection & Sustainability Branch www.env.gov.bc.ca/wsd/plan_protect_sustain/groundwater/wells.html, or contact the DWO in your local Health Authority.